Blue shift (politics): Predictions

-U.S. data and analytics company Hawkfish predicted that on election night in 2020, U.S. Republican party nominee and presidential incumbent Donald Trump would receive more in-person votes than Joe Biden, his Democratic party nominee and principal challenger, but when absentee, provisional, and mail-in ballots were counted, the election would swing against Trump in a classic "red mirage" or "blue shift" scenario.
+U.S. data and analytics company Hawkfish predicted that on election night in 2020, U.S. Republican Party nominee and presidential incumbent Donald Trump would receive more in-person votes than Joe Biden, his Democratic party nominee and principal challenger, but when absentee, provisional, and mail-in ballots were counted, the election would swing against Trump in a classic "red mirage" or "blue shift" scenario.
 Hawkfish's survey asked 17,263 American voters whether they planned to use absentee ballots or go to the polls.
 Asked about the scenario, Trump campaign communications director Tim Murtaugh told reporters, "The news media should get out of the business of predicting the future."

 Vote counts

-Within hours after the earliest poll closings on the evening of November 3, 2020, Trump claimed victory in several states that had Trump leading, but in which his margins were shrinking as mail-in ballots were counted.
+Within hours after the earliest poll closings on the evening of November 3, 2020, Trump claimed victory in several states that had him leading, but in which his margins were shrinking as mail-in ballots were counted.
 At 2:30 a.m.
-EST on Wednesday, speaking to supporters, he said, "We want all voting to stop."
-At the time he had a lead in Michigan of 300,000 votes and in Pennsylvania of 690,000 votes.
-Wisconsin was also seeing a red mirage, but the Associated Press called the state for Biden at 4:40 a.m. after a ballot dump of 69,000 absentee ballots turned Trump's 31,000-vote lead into a narrow lead for Biden that would be impossible for the outstanding vote total to surpass.
+EST Wednesday, speaking to supporters, he said, "We want all voting to stop."
+At the time he had a lead in Michigan of 300,000 votes and one in Pennsylvania of 690,000 votes.
+Wisconsin was also seeing a red mirage, but the Associated Press called the state for Biden at 4:40 a.m. after a ballot dump of 69,000 absentee ballots turned Trump's 31,000-vote lead into a narrow lead for Biden, that would be impossible for the outstanding vote total to surpass.

 By 8:30 a.m., with counting of absentee ballots underway, Biden had pulled ahead in Michigan and cut Trump's lead in Pennsylvania to 610,000 votes; as Biden continued to increase his lead in Michigan, the Associated Press called the state for him at 5:56 p.m.
 EST. At 11:25 a.m.
 EST on November 7, four days after Election Night, ABC News, NBC News, CBS News, the Associated Press, CNN and Fox News all called the election for Biden based on his large lead in Pennsylvania and the fact that the outstanding vote total, mostly from heavily Democratic areas, would be nearly impossible for Trump to overcome.